drakesvoboda/RL-QWOP/README.md

 The `./RLQWOP` directory contains a customized implementation of the proximal policy optimization algorithm.
 My implementation borrows much from [openai's spinning up implementation of PPO](https://spinningup.openai.com/en/latest/algorithms/ppo.html#) with a modified strategy to paralellize training.

-In my implementation, several actor processes maintain their own copy of the model and gather experiences from the environment.
-Each actor adds their experiences to a shared replay buffer.
-A single learner process does gradient updates from the experiences stored in the replay buffer.
+In my implementation, paralell actor processes locally simulate the environment and run local copies of the policy.
+A single learner process gathers experiences from the actors and does gradient updates.
 After updating the model, the learner distributes the model's parameters back to the actor processes.

 Running `python run.py` will train a model using my implementation.